Blog Post

 You can find the complete content of App.js on GitHub.

-After these few steps, we can now tap on a button and scroll through a PDF document.
-However, we can’t do anything else; there’s no zooming, and there are no annotations.
-We only have the scrolling view mode.
+Now, you can tap a button and scroll through a PDF document.
+However, you can’t do anything else; there’s no zooming, and there are no annotations.
+You only have the scrolling view mode.

 Opening a PDF with PSPDFKit’s React Native PDF Library

-To start, follow the integration guide for Android and iOS.
+To start, follow the integration guide for iOS and Android.

 var PSPDFKit = NativeModules.PSPDFKit;